nicucalcea/ddj-wiki/README.md

 This is a website with some resources for the **Introduction to Data Journalism** course at **City, University of London**.

 It is built with [Quarto](https://quarto.org/) and hosted on GitHub Pages.
-It uses [Reveal.js](https://revealjs.com/) for slides and [Observable Framework](https://observablehq.com/framework/) for interactive visualisations.
+It uses [Reveal.js](https://revealjs.com/) for slides and [Observable Framework](https://observablehq.com/framework/) for interactive pages.

 ## Integrating Observable